Grasslands 101

 Burrowing owl (Photo by Don Dabbs)

-In Manitoba, the Nature Conservancy of Canada (NCC) is working to protect one of the country’s most endangered ecosystems: the tall grass prairie.
+In Manitoba, NCC is working to protect: the tall grass prairie.

 The tall grass prairie ecosystem is a type of grassland that once stretched from near present-day Winnipeg all the way south to Texas.
 Today, the largest intact blocks of tall grass prairie in Canada occur in the Tall Grass Prairie Natural Area.
 The area supports a variety of habitat types: wet and dry tall grass prairie, marshes and fens, savannah and dense woodlands, riparian (riverbank) areas and rivers.